qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Nguyen, N., Warnow, T., Pop, M., & White, B. (2016).
 A perspective on 16S rRNA operational taxonomic unit clustering using sequence similarity.
 Npj Biofilms and Microbiomes, 2(1).**
 **How do we identify a microbe? - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
 Retrieved from https://www.coursera.org/learn/microbiome/lecture/VltJR/how-do-we-identify-a-microbe**

+* **OTU picking**
+ * OTU picking is a high level strategy for defining OTU clusters, or groups of bacterial organisms, and there are currently three different methods for OTU picking: de novo, closed reference, and open reference.
+De novo lines up input sequences and clusters OTUs based on the user-specific percentage of similarity in the compared DNA sequences; closed reference aligns input sequences with predefined clusters from a reference database.
+“Finally, open-reference OTU picking combines the previous protocols.
+First, input sequences are clustered against a reference database in parallel in a closed-reference OTU picking process.
+However, rather than discarding sequences that fail to match the reference, these “failures” are clustered de novo in a serial process.”(1)
+ * see also: OTU, sOTU, DNA sequencing

+**Rideout, J.R., He, Y., Navas-Molina, J.A., Walters, W.A., Ursell, L.K., Gibbons, S.M., Chase, J., McDonald, D., Gonzalez, A., Robbins-Pianka, A., Clemente, J.C., Gilber, J., Huse, S.M., Zhou, H.W., Knight, R., and Caporaso, J.G.
+(2014).
+Subsampled open-reference clustering creates consistent, comprehensive OTU definitions and scales to billions of sequences.**
+**D. (2016, January 22).
+Microbiome Discovery 5: Picking OTUs.
+Retrieved from https://www.youtube.com/watch?v=Ok5h24KZbAE**

 * **PCoA**
  * Principal Coordinates Analysis (PCoA) is a 3-D graphical approach to present the patterns of similarity and dissimilarity in a data set.
 It uses EMPeror as a program to visually graph a distance matrix like Unifrac into a 3-D form.
 It has three axes and each point on the graph represents a specific sample in the study set.
  * see also: Beta Diversity, QIIME, DNA sequencing